Dana94/2019-website/blog/2020-09-25-lights-puzzle-outline.md

 </template>
 ```

-The class `active` is set through a computed property determining if the grid's coordinates match the ones in focus in the store which runs each time the moves count is increased (during every move).
+The class `active` is set through a computed property determining if the grid's coordinates match the ones in focus in the store.
+This is called each time the moves count is increased (during every move).

 ```js
 active() {